Mlindens/US_States_Game/README.md

 * Enter the name of a state.
 * Case-sensitive is not in effect, but correct spelling is.
 * Type exit to close the game and the game will create a states_to_learn.csv file.
-* States_to_learn.csv contains all states you failed to guess correctly.
+* States_to_learn.csv contains all states the user failed to guess correctly.

 ### Built With
 * [Python](http://www.python.org)